 - GRE Minimum scores: Verbal: 153; Quantitative: 144; Analytical: 4.0

 - Possess 150 hours or more dietetics-related and/or food service work experience, volunteer or paid

-- American citizens or permanent residents who learned English as a second language must score at least 575 (paper) or 90 (internet) on the Test of English as a Foreign Language (TOEFL).
+- American citizens who learned English as a second language must score at least 550 (paper), 213 (Computer) or 80 (Internet) on the Test of English as a Foreign Language (TOEFL).
 Must complete 24 credit hours as a full-time student in a U.S. college or university that holds institutional accreditation.
 We cannot issue an I-20 for this program at this time.